15 Expats Talk about Health Insurance and Healthcare in Spain

 Are healthcare and health insurance expensive in Spain?

 "Healthcare in Spain is generally considered to be of a high quality and is available to all citizens and legal residents.
 The cost of healthcare in Spain is largely dependent on the type of insurance coverage that is chosen.
 Public health insurance is available to all citizens and legal residents and is generally quite affordable.
 Private health insurance is also available and can be more expensive, but it often provides more comprehensive coverage.
-In general, health insurance in Spain is not overly expensive, but it is important to compare different plans to find the best coverage for your needs," wrote an expat living in Spain.
+In general, health insurance in Spain is not overly expensive, but it is important to compare different plans to find the best coverage for your needs," mentioned one expat in Spain.

 What are emergency services like in Spain?